Today we will meditate on the dynamics of God’s presence in relation to success.

 Another lesson for our meditation from the passage above is that, the fact that you invite God’s presence into an endeavour before stating, or at any stage of it, does not guarantee that it is going to succeed.

 From our reference scripture, we can see that both Israelites and the Philistines had different false hopes.
 The Israelites were jubilant that the presence of God, symbolised by the Ark of Covenant, was now with them.
 So they were very confident that they would overrun their enemies in battle.
 The Philistines, on the other hand, were fretful that the end had come for them, since the Israelites now had God’s presence, which had wrought great havoc on their adversaries in times past.
 So they were not looking forward to taking them on in battle – they just had to fight.

 Both parties were proved wrong by ensuing events, as the confident Israelites were routed, slaughtered and captured by the fretful Philistines.
 Now what could have gone wrong for the Israelites?
 Why couldn’t they defeat their enemies even with the presence of God in their midst?

-The answer is simple: if the persons involved do not have a relationship with God and are not in a right standing in His sight, the name of Jesus which makes all knees bow will be a mere mouthing, and the Ark – whatever it represents to them – will just be another article of furniture.
+The answer is simple: if the persons involved do not have a relationship with God and are not in right standing in His sight, the name of Jesus which makes all knees bow will be a mere mouthing, and the Ark – whatever it represents to them – will just be another article of furniture.

-Therefore, that you have invited God into a venture does not guarantee its success if you are not right with Him.
+Therefore, the fact that you have invited God into a venture does not guarantee its success if you are not right with Him.
 Also, a project can carry the name of God and still fail if the people behind it are not aligned with Him.
 If God does not have your heart, He cannot take up your fight.